lhndo/ResHelper/README.md

 ### What does this do?

-It auto generates the resonance graph, and outputs the graph images in the config folder.
+It auto generates the resonance graph, and outputs the graph images into the config folder.
 These can be viewed directly in Mainsail/Fluid.<br>
 The Damping Ratio is automatically computed and displayed in the console and appended to the graph image filename.<br>
 Throughout the process there is no need to connect to the PI by SSH or SFTP.